 Figure 3.
-The occurrence of individual flooding days (top) for the 50 cm above MHHW threshold (solid black line) for the tide gauge records in Kiribati.
-The flooding days are not distributed evenly throughout the year and tend to occur in January, February and March, coinciding with the highest tides of the year. (adapted from source: https://pacificislandsflooding.org/projected-flooding).
+The range of hourly total water levels (blue) for the tide gauge records in Kiribati are shown with mean sea level (MSL; dashed black line), mean higher high water (MHHW; dashed black line), and a 50 cm above MHHW flooding threshold (solid black line).
+The occurrence of individual flooding days above this threshold (red circles) are not distributed evenly throughout the year and tend to occur in January, February and March, coinciding with the highest tides of the year.
+(Adapted from source: https://pacificislandsflooding.org/projected-flooding).